 - 17. Slope the vent and combustion air piping and downward towards furnace.
 A minimum slope of at least 1/4 in. per linear ft.(1 in. per 4 ft.) with no sags between hangers is required.
-See Caution Box below - 18.
-Complete the vent and combustion air pipe installation by connecting to the concentric vent or by installing the required termination elbows as shown in Figure 48, Figure 49, Figure 60 and Figure 61.
-For ventilated combustion air terminations, see Figure 50. - Use appropriate methods to seal openings where combustion air pipe and vent pipe pass through roof or sidewall.
+See Caution Box below. - 18.
+Complete the vent and combustion air pipe installation by connecting to the concentric vent or by installing the required termination elbows as shown in Figure 49 and Figure 50, Alberta Figure 46 and Figure 48.
+For ventilated combustion air terminations, refer to Figure 60 and Figure 61. - Use appropriate methods to seal openings where combustion air pipe and vent pipe pass through roof or sidewall.